 Victim-blaming creates irresponsible cowards.

-have been harmed live in shame and those who witness remain silent.
-It
+It creates a world where there are no perpetrators, where those who have been harmed live in shame and those who witness remain silent.
+It is an essential part of the cult of antisocial masculinity.

 And it’s time to take a good long look at that cult.
 It’s time to bring it down.